Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 What size roaster do I need for a café?

 For a café selling 50–100 bags per week, a 15–30 kg drum roaster is typical.
 If you also supply wholesale, a 60 kg unit may be justified.
-The How Industrial Coffee Roasters Work guide can help you match capacity to demand.
+To match capacity to demand, explore subscription coffee service in San Diego CA as an example of scaling coffee offerings.

 Are there gas vs. electric options for industrial roasters?